 In-person meetings or telephone dialogues are the most common ways in which the Interfaith Center on Corporate Responsibility (ICCR) and SRIC members conduct corporate engagements.
 In some cases, these discussions follow a regular calendar, and/or meetings are requested either by investors or management to address a specific issue or concern.
 Because SRIC & ICCR members have cultivated their relationships with corporate management and are viewed as serious long-term investors interested in improving the performance and sustainability of the companies they hold, these dialogues are conducted in an environment of mutual respect and in the spirit of finding common ground and resolution to investor concerns.

-Participants in corporate dialogues often include CEOs, board members, investor relations representatives, corporate secretaries, legal counsel and sustainability officers.
-Shareholders are represented by a lead investor who is responsible for agenda.
-It not uncommon for ICCR members to invite other stakeholders or representatives from Non-Government Organization (NGOs), community groups, subject matter experts advocating on any given issue to join the conversation as a way to build bridges between companies and the communities impacted by their operations.
+Participants in corporate dialogues often include CEOs, board members, investor relations representatives, corporate secretaries, legal counsel, and sustainability officers.
+Shareholders are represented by a lead investor who is responsible for the agenda.
+It is not uncommon for ICCR members to invite other stakeholders or representatives from Non-Government Organizations (NGOs), community groups, and subject matter experts advocating on any given issue to join the conversation as a way to build bridges between companies and the communities impacted by their operations.
 Participants in dialogues are bound to observe Chatham House rules (i.e., the discussion is considered “off the record” and quotes are not specifically attributable to any of the dialogue participants).

 Filing Shareholder Resolution